 - 4.1.
 The Council is responsible for a total of 2,295 kilometres (1,426 miles) of carriageway.
-The Council's carriageway network is divided into four classifications A, B, C and Unclassified. - 4.2.
-Inventory records are accurate for the lengths of road, however, the widths of the road are estimated based on classification of the road.
+The Council's carriageway network is divided into 4 classifications A, B, C and Unclassified. - 4.2.
+Inventory records are accurate for the lengths of road; however, the widths of the road are estimated based on classification of the road.
 Over time, these widths will be collected and added into our network management system and will aid with quantification and refinement of the valuation of the carriageway asset. - 4.3.
-The carriageway asset Gross Replacement Cost of the recorded asset, as derived utilising the Asset Valuation tool developed by Society of Chief Officers of Transportation in Scotland (SCOTS), is £2.226 billion. - 4.4.
+The Gross Replacement Cost of the recorded carriageway asset for South Lanarkshire Council, as derived in 2018 utilising the Asset Valuation tool developed by Society of Chief Officers of Transportation in Scotland (SCOTS), is £2.263 billion. - 4.4.
 Safety inspections are carried out in accordance with the Guidance Document for Road Safety Inspections and Defect Categorisations.
 This manual takes cognisance of the guidance contained within Well Managed Highway Infrastructure Code of Practice.
 These safety inspections are carried out on a monthly, three monthly or annual basis depending on the hierarchy of the carriageway. - 4.5.
 In addition to these inspections, regulatory inspections to deliver our obligations under the New Roads and Street Works Act 1991 (NRSWA) and the Transport Scotland Act 2005 (2019 legislation currently being implemented) are also carried out. - 4.6.
 Annually, the Scottish Roads Maintenance Condition Survey (SRMCS) is undertaken on our road network by SCOTS nominated contractor WDM Ltd. This survey tackles 100% of our A class carriageways in one direction, with the other direction being surveyed the following year.
-50% of our B and C class roads are surveyed with the whole of the B and C class network being surveyed over a four-year period.
+50% of our B and C class roads are surveyed with the whole of the B and C class network being surveyed over a 4-year period.
 Only 10% of our unclassified road network is completed each year.
-This survey produces our

-Road Condition Index (RCI) based on the percentages above and applied to the whole of the network.
+This survey produces our Road Condition Index (RCI) based on the percentages above and applied to the whole of the network.
 The survey identifies for each 10-metre section of road whether it falls into the red category (requires maintenance) amber (should be considered for maintenance) or green (serviceable).
 The RCI is published each year as a national performance indicator.

 - 4.7.
-In 2017, SCOTS requested that the backlog for carriageway maintenance across Scotland was recalculated by WDM Ltd, based on the latest SRMCS survey data at the time.
-The backlog calculation for our road network was £90.420m in 2018.
+In 2017, the backlog for carriageway maintenance across Scotland was recalculated by WDM Ltd, based on the latest SRMCS survey data at the time.
+The backlog calculation for the South Lanarkshire Council road network was £90.420 million in 2018.
 This is the sum of money required to be invested in a single year to bring our road network back to a serviceable standard.
-This backlog figure has reduced from £137m in 2013, and this is to be welcomed.
-The backlog figure is due to be updated in 2023. - 4.8.
-The condition of our carriageways has improved as outlined below and, although there was a slight regression over the 2019-2021 period, a further improvement was recorded for the latest survey going below 30% for the first time.
+This backlog figure had reduced from £137 million in 2013 and was welcomed.
+However, the backlog figure is expected to be updated in 2023, and it is anticipated that this could increase significantly due to both inflationary pressures and a deteriorating network. - 4.8.
+The condition of our carriageways has regressed following the recent survey as outlined in the table below.
+The latest RCI data indicates that 30.8 % of our network is in need of maintenance treatment which is an increase of 1.1% since the previous year.
 The RCI is the combined value of the red and amber categories referenced at 4.6 and, overall, a lower figure is better.